ibokuri/concepts/README.md

 - `isSlice` - Checks if a type is a slice type.
 - `isString` - Checks if a type is a string type.
 - `isTuple` - Checks if a type is a tuple type.
-- `isUnsignedIntegral` - Checks if a type is an integral type that is unsigned.

 ## Contributing